Siege of Tripolitsa: Assessments

 Upwards of ten thousand Turks were put to death.
 Prisoners who were suspected of having concealed their money were tortured.
 Their arms and legs were cut off and they were slowly roasted over fires.
 Pregnant women were cut open, their heads cut off, and dogs' heads stuck between their legs.
 From Friday to Sunday the air was filled with the sound of screams...
 One Greek boasted that he personally killed ninety people.
 The Jewish colony was systematically tortured...
 For weeks afterwards starving Turkish children running helplessly about the ruins were being cut down and shot at by exultant Greeks...
 The wells were poisoned by the bodies that had been thrown in...

 The Turks of Greece left few traces.
 They disappeared suddenly and finally in the spring of 1821 unmourned and unnoticed by the rest of the world....It was hard to believe then that Greece once contained a large population of Turkish descent, living in small communities all over the country, prosperous farmers, merchants, and officials, whose families had known no other home for hundreds of years...They were killed deliberately, without qualm or scruple, and there was no regrets either then or later.

-The massacre at Tripolitsa was the final and largest in a sequence of massacres against Muslims in the Peloponnese during the first months of the revolt.
-Historians estimate that upwards of twenty thousand Muslim men, women and children were killed during this time, often with the exhortation of the local clergy.
+Historian Kyriakos Simopoulos wrote that the spurious accounts cited by St. Clair were exaggerations, created simply by taking accounts of previous Ottoman crimes and projecting them onto the Greeks.
+He notes that people who were actually present in the scene of the massacre state that Turks were killed simply by being shot, as the Greek soldiers did not want to get close to them due to the ongoing epidemic in the city.

 Accounts of the behavior of the Greek forces during the atrocity, and the religious exhortations associated with them, closely resemble what St. Clair describes as the longstanding Ottoman methods employed in the Massacre of Chios, suffered by the Greeks themselves eight months later, in 1822.

+Rationale

+Our friends in Greece are getting on famously.
+All the Morea is subdued, and much treasure was acquired with the capture of Tripoliza.
+Some cruelties have ensued.
+But the oppressor must in the end buy tyranny with blood – such is the law of necessity.